(See also Overview of Meningitis.)

 If available, next-generation (metagenomic) sequencing can be used to rapidly sequence large stretches of nucleic acids and thus identify otherwise undetectable pathogens in CSF.

 If clinicians suspect tuberculous meningitis, they can use an automated test called Xpert MTB/RIF, which has been recommended by the WHO for the diagnosis of tuberculous meningitis.
 This test can detect the DNA of Mycobacterium tuberculosis in CSF specimens.
+Skin testing with controls for anergy or QuantiFERON®-TB Gold testing can document prior exposure to M. tuberculosis; however, results may be negative, particularly in older or immunosuppressed patients.
+Chest x-rays may show evidence of prior or ongoing infection in 40 to 50% of cases, and chest CT may be positive in up to two thirds of cases.

 If CSF findings do not provide a diagnosis and meningitis is causing morbidity or is progressive, more invasive testing (eg, cisternal or ventricular puncture, biopsy) is indicated.
 Occasionally, organisms are recovered from ventricular or cisternal CSF when lumbar CSF is negative.